mps-ds/TidyHAR/README.md

 At the end of the process it outputs the new tidy data set to `tidy_HAR_data.txt`.

+To run the analysis, clone this repo, set the directory to your working directory and run `source("run_analysis.R")`.

 ## Dependencies

 For this project I used "R version 3.5.1 (2018-07-02)" and "dplyr 0.7.6".